 The University of Northern Iowa campus.
-(Photo by University of Northern Iowa)
+(Photo courtesy of University of Northern Iowa)

 The Iowa Board of Regents on Thursday approved a tuition freeze for the fall 2020 semester, even as student leaders urged a commitment to also avoid raising tuition for the spring.

 While keeping tuition and fees at current levels for the fall semester, the regents approved a plan that states the board will reevaluate the need for a tuition increase in the spring semester.